tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 What are the key advantages of Pressure Support Ventilation (PSV)?

-[RIGHT] Patient control of inspiratory timing, easy change of gas flow [WRONG] Tidal volumes can decrease
+[RIGHT] Patient control of inspiratory timing, easy change of gas flow [WRONG] Tidal volume is guaranteed

 # Question 5
 Which of the following is a disadvantage to Control Mechanical Ventilation (CMV)?

 [WRONG] It allows for spontaneous breathing
 [WRONG] The patient cannot be sedated
-[RIGHT] It may lead to hyperventilation
+[RIGHT] It can cause anxiety for the patient

 # Question 6
 Which of the following is an advantage of Synchronized Intermittent Mandatory Ventilation (SIMV)?